florianhofhammer/stack-buffer-overflow-internship/NOTES.md

 For the [third part](https://blog.techorganic.com/2016/03/18/64-bit-linux-stack-smashing-tutorial-part-3/) of the 64 bit stack smashing tutorial, ASLR is enabled (e.g. by the command `echo 2 | sudo tee /proc/sys/kernel/randomize_va_space`).
 Additionally, the Linux kernel by default disables `ptrace` functionality for security reasons.
 With this restriction, it is not possible to attach the debugger to an already running process.
-Thus, it is necessary to enable ptracing by issuing the command `echo 0 | sudo tee /proc/sys/kernel/yama/ptrace_scope`.
+Thus, it is necessary to enable ptracing by issuing the command `echo 0 | sudo tee /proc/sys/kernel/yama/ptrace_scope` for debugging.

 The exploit is based on the executable being available over the network (`socat TCP-LISTEN:2323,reuseaddr,fork EXEC:./vulnerable_advanced`) because we can then easily issue the distinct stages of the exploit.
 The exploit then consists of the following steps:

 1. Leak `memset` address from the Global Offset Table (GOT)
 2. Calculate the libc base address by the `memset` address and the known (fixed) offset of `memset` in libc
 3. Calculate the address of `system` by the libc base address and the known (fixed) offset of `system` in libc